tgdavies/lambda-stride-bot/README.md

 ### Deploy to AWS ###
 * Run `./deploy.sh`.
-* Find the app descriptor URL for your lambda by opening the correct stack in the CloudFormation console and opening the 'outputs' tab in the bottom frame.
-* TODO: magically fix the things in AWS which didn't work
+* The Application Descriptor URL will be printed in the console.

 ### Register your descriptor with Stride ###
 * Go to the 'Install' tab of your app and put the value of the app descriptor URL into the